-Are you looking for a moderately easy hike in Glacier National Park?
-Not all boomer travelers are ready for a vigorous backcountry experience in Montana’s wilderness.
-If “moderately easy” is more your style, Avalanche Lake Trail is for you.
+Are you looking for a moderately easy Glacier National Park hike?
+Not all boomer travelers are ready for a vigorous backcountry experience in the Montana wilderness.
+If a moderately easy hike is more your style, Avalanche Lake Trail is for you.

-Although the trail begins with a short but steep uphill climb, the approximately 4-mile-round-trip-hike only gains 500 ft. over moderately rolling terrain.
+Although the trail begins with a short but steep uphill climb, the approximately 4-mile-round-trip-trail has a slight elevation gain of 500 ft. over moderately rolling terrain.
 The journey takes hikers through an old growth cedar and hemlock forest to the glacier-fed Avalanche Lake.

 Continuing on, the trail leaves the creek bank behind to travel through a dense forest of old growth cedar trees and hemlocks.
 Although the creek isn’t in view, the sound of gurgling water rushing through the creek is loud enough to be heard most of the way to Avalanche Lake.

-As the hikers became spaced out, the forest grew quiet except for the twitter of birds and the rushing of the creek.
-Sunlight filtered through the thick branches of the cedar grove casting dapples of brightness on the moss-covered ground that looked like a bolt of plush, green velvet cloth had been spread out underneath the trees.
-It was tempting to sit in this soft, gentle spot for a time to take in what surely must be nature’s cathedral.
+Sunlight filtered through the thick branches of the cedar grove casting dapples of brightness on the moss-covered ground.
+The scene looked like a bolt of plush, green velvet cloth had been spread out underneath the forest canopy.

 On the return trip, our group of hikers progressed each at his or her own pace, meaning that Alan and I stepped it up a bit to stretch our legs on this well-traveled trail.
 The forest was just as beautiful on the way back and it gave us extra time to photograph Avalanche Creek.